ParrotSec/documentation/docs/introduction/download-parrot.md

 Parrot OS is available for download [here](https://parrotsec.org/download/).

-The OS also runs on older machines, but it is recommended to consult the system requirements [here](./system-requirements.html).
+The OS also runs on older machines, but it is recommended to consult the system requirements.

 ## Which version should I choose?